AssetFetch/spec/spec.md

 - Describe a flexible, extensible way of discovering, filtering and previewing assets.
 - Facilitate the *one-time and one-directional transfer* of an asset with all its files from a provider to a client.
-- Allow providers to describe the structure of their assets (i.e. how the files they provide should work together) in a machine-readable way that allows for semi- or fully-automated handling of assets on the client-side with the smallest amount of manual adjustments that is achievable.
+- Allow providers to describe the structure of their assets (i.e. how the files they provide should work together) in a machine-readable way that allows for semi- or fully-automated handling of assets on the client-side with the smallest possible amount of manual adjustments.
 <br><br>
 - Work without custom code that is specific for one vendor-application combination.
 - Make offering assets a low-threshold process for implementors on the provider side.